-- Sediment/Erosion control berms and/or wattles will be inspected and recorded by site contractor weekly for depth of sediment, tears, to see if the fabric is securely attached to the fence posts, and to see that fence posts are firmly in the ground.
-Built up sediment will be removed from the Sediment/Silt Fence when it has reached 1⁄2 of the effective height of the fence. - Temporary and permanent seeding and planting will be inspected weekly, at a minimum, by site contractors for bare spots, washouts, and healthy growth.
+- Catch Basin Inlet Protection will be inspected and recorded by site contractor weekly for depth of sediment, tears, to see if the fabric is securely attached to the inlet grate. \Built up sediment will be removed from the Silt Sack when it has reached 1⁄2 of the effective storage capacity. - Temporary and permanent seeding and planting will be inspected weekly, at a minimum, by site contractors for bare spots, washouts, and healthy growth.